(503) 314-5087 fast2fish@msn.com

 Fishing for walleye on the Columbia River during winter can be highly productive.

-This January, February, and March, Marvin’s Guide Service, along with his good friend Ed Chin with All About Adventure Excursions, will be teaming up and offering winter walleye fishing trips on the Columbia River between Rufus and Boardman, Oregon.
+This January, February, and March, Marvin’s Guide Service, along with his good friend Ed Chin with All About Adventure Excursions, will be teaming up and offering Columbia River winter walleye fishing trips on the Columbia River between Rufus and Boardman, Oregon.

 Both are located east of Portland, offering breathtaking and beautiful views of the Columbia River Gorge.
 The locations will vary depending on water temperature, wind conditions, and the activity of the walleye bite.